michael-s-downs/thethingineed/README.md

     "name": "example_template"
     }
     ```

-- Get prompt templates names (GET)
+- List prompt templates

-    Used to get the list the available prompt templates.
+    Used to list all the prompt templates stored in cloud.

     URL: https://**\<deploymentdomain\>**/llm/list_templates